History of the Jews in Iraq: Later

+Post-Saddam period: 2003—present

+The last active synagogue closed a few weeks before the 2003 invasion of Iraq.
+The coalition forces bombed intelligence headquarters and founded Iraqi Jewish Archive.
+In the war's aftermath, the Jewish Agency attempted to locate all remaining Iraqi Jews and offer them the opportunity to emigrate to Israel.
+The agency identified 34 Jews in Baghdad, half of whom were over the age of 70.
+However, possibly there were more.
+While generally impoverished, some of the community members were middle class, such as two doctors.
+Ultimately, six Iraqi Jews chose to emigrate; among them was Ezra Levy, Emad Levy's father.
+After the Ba'ath Party fell, the process of establishing a new democratic government began.
+During deliberations over the Iraqi constitution, lawmakers debated whether Jews should be considered a minority group or left out of the constitution altogether.
+During the process, Israeli author Sami Michael was also invited to write the new constitution of Iraq.
+An official of Jewish Agency when visited Iraq in 2003, confirmed that Saddam made sure that the remaining Jews would not be harmed.

-In October 2006, Rabbi Emad Levy announced that he was leaving for Israel and compared his life to "living in a prison".
-He reported that most Iraqi Jews stay in their homes "out of fear of kidnapping or execution" due to sectarian violence.
-However, Levy remained in Iraq for four more years.
-He emigrated to Israel in 2010 after receiving death threats, where he subsequently married and started a family, becoming the last Iraqi Jew to emigrate.
-Levy remained in touch with the small Jewish community left in the country.
-In a 2018 interview, he said that there were five Jews still in Iraq, with one woman serving as the community director.
+In October 2006, Rabbi Emad Levy announced that he planned to move to Israel.
+He compared the Jewish experience in Iraq to "living in a prison," reporting that most Jews stayed in their homes "out of fear of kidnapping or execution" amid ongoing sectarian violence.
+Despite numerous death threats, Levy remained in Iraq for four more years.
+He moved to Israel in 2010, subsequently marrying and starting a family.
+Levy was the last Iraqi Jew to emigrate.
+Nonetheless, he stayed in contact with Iraq's remaining Jewish community.
+In a 2018 interview, he said that there were five Jews still in the country, with a woman serving as the community director.
+According to the Chaldaean News, around 100 Jews were living in Iraq between 2006 and 2007.

-There are numerous estimates for the number of Jews living in Baghdad.
-They include thirty-four (2003) (of whom six went to Israel), eight (2007), seven (2008), ten (2008), five (2013), eight (2016), five (2018), or ten (2018).
-In 2020-2021, the Jewish population in Iraq was reported to be four.
-Among the American forces stationed in Iraq, there were only three Jewish chaplains.

-In 2011, a leaked US embassy cable named 8 Jews left in Baghdad; one of whom, Emhad Levy, immigrated to Israel.
-Andrew White, who was Vicar of St George's Church, Baghdad, urged the remaining Jews to immigrate.
-White also pleaded for help in saving remaining Torah scrolls in Iraq.

-Over Jewish protests, the Iraqi Jewish Archive is to be given by the U.S. government to the Iraqi government, instead of being returned to the Iraqi Jewish community; however, the archive can be seen online.
-In Al-Qosh, the Jewish prophet Nahum's tomb was being restored in 2020 thanks to a $1-million grant from the U.S., local authorities, and private donations.
+Despite Jewish protests, the United States opted to transfer the Iraqi Jewish Archive to the Iraqi government instead of the Iraqi Jewish community.
+This archive was digitized and can be viewed online.
+In Al-Qosh, the Jewish prophet Nahum's tomb was being restored in 2020 thanks to a $1-million grant from the U.S. and local authorities, as well as private donations.
 In 2020, the synagogue beside Ezekiel's Tomb was converted into a mosque.

-On March 15, 2021, one of the last remaining five Jews in Iraq, Dr. Dhafer Fouad Eliyahu, died.
+On March 15, 2021, one of the last Jews in Iraq, Dr. Dhafer Fouad Eliyahu, died.
+As of 2021, 4 Jews are known to be living in Iraq.
 In November 2021, Israeli police recovered a Baghdad Torah scroll from an Arab village.

-In December 2021, Jews in Iraq received Hanukkah kits.

-On May 27, 2022, Iraq passed a law making contact with Israel punishable by death.
+In December 2021, Iraqi Jews received Hanukkah kits.
+On May 27, 2022, Iraq passed a law making contact with Israel a capital offense.